akkadotnet/akka.net/docs/articles/clustering/cluster-routing.md

 ## Types of Clustered Routers
 ### Clustered `Group` Routers
-The first type of router we're going to look at at clustered `Group` routers.
+The first type of router we're going to look at is clustered `Group` routers.

 ![Akka.Cluster group routers in action](/images/akka-cluster-routers.png)